Frequently Asked Questions

 Whatever you decide on, I’ll try to set up a regular day and time just for you, and I’ll check in frequently to make sure our schedule supports your healing and growth.

-My rate is $125 per session, and our sessions will last about 55 to 60 minutes.
-You can pay by check, cash, credit/debit card or health savings account.
+My rate is $150 per session, and our sessions will last about 55 to 60 minutes.
+You can pay by credit/debit card or health savings account.
+If you need to make other payment arrangements let me know.

 Possibly.
 At this time I'm not on any insurance panels.
 However, you can ask your insurance plan if they allow you to see therapists outside of their network.
 If they do, then you would pay me directly and I would give you a statement of services to submit to them, and then they would reimburse you.

 Yes, due to the ongoing Coronavirus pandemic, I currently see all clients through video or phone options.
 Many clients prefer it.
 Online options can make therapy or coaching more accessible, particularly if you have a very full schedule, caregiving responsibilities, transportation limitations, or you just feel more comfortable this way.

 While online/phone therapy isn’t right for everyone, it’s often a good fit for the areas I focus on: women and self-esteem, general anxiety, worry, stress, grief and life transition, and mild depression.